Skip to content

 Can you see the edge of the lens after cataract surgery or PIE?

-In some cases, it is possible to see the edge of the lens after cataract surgery, particularly if the lens is not centered correctly or or the people is very big.
+In some cases, it is possible to see the edge of the lens after cataract surgery, particularly if the lens is not centered correctly or the pupil is very big.
 However, most people do not experience this issue, and any concerns should be discussed with an eye doctor.
-Some people may see a shadow in the periphery which is due to either the edge of the lens or some other factor it should be ignored.
+Some people may see a shadow in the periphery which is due to either the edge of the lens or the edge of the opened capsule of the natural lens.
+These Shadows should be ignored.

 Will My Friends Know I’ve Had Presbyopic Implants Put in My Eye?

 No, they will never know that you had this amazing life-transforming procedure.
-Rarely, reflection of light from the light bouncing off the lens may be noticed and some people call it the cat reflex, but with modern implants with their newer designs of rings, this has become very rare.
+Rarely, reflection of light from the light bouncing off the lens may be noticed (some people call this the cat reflex)but with modern implants and their associated ring designs =, this has become very rare.

 What Would It Take to Reverse Presbyopia?